 * Teaching courses in Government, History, and Anthropology

-Faculty member sponsoring international study tours.
-Have traveled to China, South Africa, Kyrgyzstan, Nicaragua, Austria, Czech Republic, Istanbul and Ephesus in Turkey, and most recently to the Crimean in the Ukraine.
+* Faculty sponsor for international study tours.
+Have traveled to China, South Africa, Kyrgyzstan, Nicaragua, Austria, Czech Republic, Istanbul and Ephesus in Turkey, the Crimean in the Ukraine.
 Soon we will be heading out to India for this spring's trip.
 Tentatively for next year, we are planning to go to Indonesia.

-German-Austrian-Swiss Heritage and Historical Society of the Ozarks, Secretary-Treasurer
+German-Austrian-Swiss Heritage and Historical Society of the Ozarks, Secretary